COMMONLY USED ROLEX TERMINOLOGY & DEFINITIONS

 Tachymeter: scale used to indicate “units per hour” on Daytona models

 Turn-o-graph: rotatable, timing bezel on “thunderbird” model DateJust

 Ring command: patented name given to the sky-dweller and yachtmaster II bezels.
 The bezel itself interacts with the watch movement programming or “commanding” its function.

-ROLEX BRACELET TERMS:
+ROLEX BRACELET DEFINITIONS:

 Argentinian bracelet: for a period of time, some president bracelet were made in Argentina with stylistic changes to the buckle